Court gave shock to opposition: PM Modi on Supreme Court observation over plea | Law-Order

 Expressing 'pain' at the alleged non-cooperation of the BRS government towards central government initiatives aimed at Telangana, he appealed to the Rao-led dispensation to not allow any hindrance in development being planned for the people of the state.

-The non-cooperation of the state government in Centre's projects is affecting the dreams of the people of Telangana, he said, while stressing on the state's progress as being important for overall national growth.

-Modi said due to the Covid pandemic and the continuing Russia-Ukraine war, the world was witnessing ups and downs in the economy, but amid this uncertainty, India was one of the countries that was investing record amount on infrastructure modernisation.
+Modi said due to the Covid pandemic and the ongoing war between two countries, the world was witnessing ups and downs in the economy, but amid this uncertainty, India was one of the countries that was investing record amount on infrastructure modernisation.

 He said Rs 10 lakh crore was allotted for infrastructure modernisation in this year's Union budget.